nzediegwu1/EventManager/README.md

     * React: For rapid front-end web developement
     * Redux: For state management
     * SASS: For custom styling
-    * Webpack: For bundling, running tasks and load-time optimization
+    * Webpack: For bundling and running mundane tasks in development of the Client app

   ### Server
     * Nodejs for server-side logic